fullmetalbrackets/blog/src/content/wiki/zsh-config-files.md

 ---
 title: "Zsh and Oh-My-Zsh configuration files"
-description: "Working copies of config files for all my Linux servers."
+description: "Working copies of Zsh config files for use in all my Linux servers."
 pubDate: 2024-02-04
 tags:
   - Homelab